A Letter From Our Founder

 Dr. Lindred Greer | Assistant Professor at Stanford Graduate School of Business

 Dr. Myra Strober | Professor Emerita of Economics at Stanford Graduate School of Business

 Olivia Leland | Creator of the Giving Pledge - Bill & Melinda Gates Foundation

 Amy Posey | Peak teams - Head of Product Development

 Sydney Finkelstein | Professor of Dartmouth Tuck School of Business and Author of Super Bosses

 THE 4.5% PROMISE

 Giving back is built into our business model.
 The Artemis team has 4.5% of their time set aside for the sole purpose of changing lives, communities, and organizations.
-We leverage learnings from out learning lab, people, and resources.
-Each year we pick a theme and focus out time + resources around it.
+We leverage learnings from our learning lab, people, and resources.
+Each year we pick a theme and focus our time + resources around it.
 We call this intentional philanthropic approach our 4.5% promise.

-Our focus for 2017 is diversion, inclusion and equity.
-In addition to each team member's individual charitable contributions to increasing diversion and inclusion in the workforce, as a company we are embarking on a nonprofit research project called Project Ascendance.
+Our principle drive is to improve diversity, inclusion and equity in every place we visit.
+In addition to each team member’s individual charitable contributions to increasing diversity and inclusion in the workforce, as a company we are embarking on a nonprofit research project called Project Ascendance.